ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 ### Control PCB
 The embedded code of this DIY FFB pedal runs on an ESP32 microcontroller.
 The PCB design was developed to prove the concept.
 It holds the ESP32, the ADC, a level shifter, and connectors.
 Currently, version 3 of this PCB design is used which introduced sensorless homing of the servo.
 The PCB design and pinout diagram can be found [here](Wiring/Esp32_V3).
-If you use Simucube wheelbase, you can use the D15 accessory port for input, detail was list [here](Wiring/PCB_analog_output)
+When a Simucube wheelbase is used, the D15 accessory port can be used for input.
+For details see [here](Wiring/PCB_analog_output)

 Here is an image of the plain PCB:
 ![](Wiring/Esp32_V3/PCB_empty.jpeg)